iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

-# IIP-Ecosphere platform: Extended dependency plugin for Maven
+# oktoflow platform: Extended dependency plugin for Maven

 We use the `maven-dependency-plugin` for various tasks, e.g., to unpack Python code or the configuration model.
 However, we do not limit ourselves to the target directory which may be cleaned up with `mvn clean` and other cleaning procedures do not work.
 So we decided to add a cleanup specification to `unpack` goal of maven-dependency-plugin provided by this package.
 Similarly, we need to add further non-classpath files to `build-classpath` when creating classpath files for platform instances.
 For convenience, we include further goals such as `delete` or `copy` of the original plugin we use them frequently in conjunction with `unpack`.
 Basic properties of the underlying maven dependendency plugin can be applied although not explicitly discussed here.